 Aimee Ferraro has over 20 years of experience conducting inter-disciplinary and mixed-methods research in a variety of public health settings.
-She holds a dual B.A. in Biology and Psychology from Johns Hopkins University, an M.P.H. from George Washington University, and a Ph.D. in Health and Behavioral Sciences from University of Colorado at Denver.
-Dr. Ferraro joined Walden University’s faculty in 2008 and became Senior Core Faculty in 2018, teaching courses in Epidemiology, SPSS, and Biostatistics and supervising dissertation research in the Public Health doctoral and master’s programs.
-Professionally, she has worked as an ethnographer and applied epidemiologist on studies related to drug use, HIV, STDs, and Hepatitis C. After completing a CDC/CSTE Applied Epidemiology Fellowship with the Pennsylvania Department of Health, Dr. Ferraro has been conducting research on infectious and vector-borne diseases internationally.
+She holds a dual B.A. in Biology and Psychology from Johns Hopkins University, an M.P.H. from George Washington University, and a Ph.D. in Health and Behavioral Sciences from the University of Colorado at Denver.
+Dr. Ferraro joined Walden University’s faculty in 2008, became Senior Core Faculty in 2018, and was awarded the Faculty Excellence Award for the School of Health Sciences in 2019.
+Dr. Ferraro teaches courses in Epidemiology, SPSS, Biostatistics and Applied Research in addition to mentoring doctoral study research in the DrPH and PhD in Public Health programs.
+Professionally, she has worked as an ethnographer and applied epidemiologist on studies related to drug use, HIV, STDs, Hepatitis C, Zika and COVID-19.
+After completing a CDC/CSTE Applied Epidemiology Fellowship with the Pennsylvania Department of Health, Dr. Ferraro has been conducting research on infectious and vector-borne diseases internationally.
 In 2017, she was awarded the Research and Applications in Social Change Grant and named a Fellow of Walden’s Center for Social Change for her study about the socio-ecological factors impacting Zika virus transmission in shantytowns of Lima, Peru.
-Dr. Ferraro’s work has been published in Morbidity and Mortality Weekly Report, Pediatrics, International Health, and Vaccines.
-She is also a regular contributor to Spotlight on Walden, sharing her thoughts on social change and current events in public health.
+In 2020, Dr. Ferraro received a Faculty Research Initiative Grant to support a study on the life of Peruvians during the COVID-19 pandemic.
+Her work has been published in Morbidity and Mortality Weekly Report, Pediatrics, International Health, and Vaccines.
+Dr. Ferraro was recently selected for the inaugural cohort of the National League for Nursing/Walden University Social Determinants of Health and Social Change Leadership Academy.